johnrobertwood/finance-profile/README.md

 #Finance Profile Client and API with Node, Express and Angular

-##Instructions to run and test in local environment
+##Instructions

-npm start
+To install dependencies and start the server: npm start

+To run unit tests: npm test

-npm run webdriver
+To start the webdriver automation tool: npm run webdriver

-npm test
+To run protractor e2e test with webdriver running: npm run protractor

 ### A Simple Profile App